 8. Driving conditions vary in Canada

 Driving conditions vary in Canada depending on the season.
-So you’ll need to prepare your car for both winter and summer conditions.
+So you’ll need to prepare your car for both summer and winter driving conditions.
 Your car may be equipped with all-season tires.
 But if not, you will have to put on winter tires to prepare to drive when there is snow, ice, and freezing temperatures.

-If you have never driven in winter conditions before it’s helpful to carry additional provisions in your car such as:
+It’s also helpful to prepare for winter conditions and carry additional provisions in your car such as:

 - An ice scraper/brush to remove snow and ice before you drive